Drone registration coming to the UK

 In the UK, the government is also planning a new drone safety awareness test that drone owners will have to take to prove they understand relevant safety, security and privacy regulations.

-There’s no timeframe for when the new drone regulations will come into force.
+There’s no timeframe for when the new UK drone regulations will come into force.
 Nor are there concrete details of how the rules will be enforced.
 The government says drone owners “may” be able to register their drones online or through apps, suggesting it’s still exploring options.

-The move follows a government consultation, published at the end of last year, that took views from members of the public, and which recommended addressing “safety, security and privacy challenges and concerns that drones present”.
+The move follows a consultation, published at the end of last year, that took views from members of the public, and which recommended addressing “safety, security and privacy challenges and concerns that drones present”.

 Of particular concern to the government is safety research carried out by the Department for Transport (DfT), British Airline Pilots’ Association and the Military Aviation Authority that found drones weighing 400 grams or more can damage the windscreens of helicopters.
 (Although airline windscreens were found to be much more resistant to collision with a drone.)